Program Guide:

 In Nice, the Promenade des Anglais, a large walkway along the Nice seafront, is world-renowned stretch of coastline and arguably the most famous in France.

 There are so many incredible spots along the French Riveria, from Cannes to Marseille.
-Just 20 minutes outside of Nice, France is an enchanting little town called Èze that is highly recommended from past students.
+Just 20 minutes outside of Nice, France is an enchanting little town called Èze that is highly recommended from past students!

 The Basics

-Well known for Flamenco dance, bullfights, nightlife, tapas, and beaches, Spain has been one of the cultural centers of Europe for years.
-In fact, Spanish is the second most spoken language in the world.
+Well-known for Flamenco dance, bullfights, nightlife, tapas, and beaches, Spain has been one of the cultural centers of Europe for years–in fact, Spanish is the second most spoken language in the world.

-Spanish people live life to the fullest, while maintaining a slow pace of life.
+Spanish people live life to the fullest while maintaining a slow pace of life.
 Particularly outside the major cities, expect long, drawn out dinners full of good conversation and food.
 When wandering through Spain, you’ll notice friends gathering at cafes in mid-morning, families spending time outside, and a long siesta in the afternoon.

 Barcelona, which sits on the northeastern coast, is within the community of Catalonia.
 Catalonia is a bit different from the rest of Spain.
 Dictator Francisco Franco banned Catalan institutions, language, and more under his rule, which led to independence movements.
 Because of this history, residents of Catalonia are very proud of their strong cultural heritage.